AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025380381

 Funding

-This work was supported by the Natural Science Foundation of Chongqing Municipality (Grant No.: CSTB2023NSCQ-MSX0255), Key Project of Science and Technology Research Program of Chongqing Education Commission (Grant No.: KJZD-K202203104), and Project of Science and Technology Research Program of Chongqing Education Commission (Grant No.: KJQN202403112).
+This work was supported by the Natural Science Foundation of Chongqing Municipality (Grant no: CSTB2023NSCQ-MSX0255), the Key Project of Science and Technology Research Program of Chongqing Education Commission (Grant no.: KJZD-K202203104), and the Science and Technology Research Program of Chongqing Education Commission (Grant no.: KJQN202403112).

 Conflict of interest